apiverve/lovecalculator-API/README.md

     "name1": "Jane",
     "name2": "John",
     "lovePercentage": "62%",
     "response": "You have good chemistry.
-Keep exploring new connections and you might find something special.", "additionalText": "The love percentage between Jane and John is 62%."
+Keep getting to know each other and see where it leads.", "additionalText": "The love percentage between Jane and John is 62%."
   }
 }